Bloc/portfolio-iro/_portfolio/1-blocjams.md

 Since I had just finished the jQuery version of Bloc Jams during the Foundation, I was of course already familiar with the app's features and structure.

 As in the Foundation, I built the app over a series of checkpoints that explained different aspects of developing single page applications.
-My mentor at Bloc provided guidance where needed.
+My Bloc mentor at Bloc provided guidance where needed.

 ### Challenge